subodhchhabra/python-cheat-sheet/numpy.md

 [NumPy](http://www.numpy.org) is the fundamental package for scientific computing with Python.

-This cheat sheet acts as a intro to Python for data science.
+This cheat sheet acts as a intro to Python for data science. ***Contact me [here](https://twitter.com/JulianGaal) for typos or suggestions, and - of course - fork and tune it to your taste!***

 One of the most commonly used functions of NumPy are *NumPy arrays*: The essential difference between *lists* and *NumPy arrays* is functionality and speed. *lists* give you basic operation, but *NumPy* adds FFTs, convolutions, fast searching, basic statistics, linear algebra, histograms, etc.</br>
 The most important difference for data science is the ability to do **element-wise calculations** with *NumPy arrays*.